liferay-design/liferay.design/README.md

 ### Notes

-1. **Pushing work to the upstream dev branch will automagically build the site**
+1. **Pushing work to the upstream dev or production branches will automagically build the site**

+1. You can check the progress of your build by checking [Travis CI](https://travis-ci.org/liferay-design/liferay.design/).

-1. Once build is complete visit [the dev site to see it](https://dev.liferay.design).
+1. Once build is complete visit [dev](https://dev.liferay.design) or [production](https://liferay.design) to see it.

     If you're in the WeDeploy project, you can view build status on the [logs page](https://console.wedeploy.com/projects/liferaydotdesign-dev/services/liferaydesign/logs).